souredoutlook/jungle/README.md

 ## Features
-* Add products to your cart, checkout with stripe.
+* Add products to your cart, checkout with Stripe.
-  * If enabled, receive a confirmation email
+  * If enabled, receive a confirmation email.
-* Create an account and login.
+* Create an account, and log in.
 * Administrative features like adding categories, adding and deleting products.
-* Validations with alerts on creation of:
+* Validations with alerts on creation of new:
   - users
   - sessions
   - products